ktaranov/sqlserver-kit/SQL Server Trace Flag.md

 Function: When reorganizing a columnstore index, use a threshold of 10% of the actual number of rows in the rowgroup.
 By default, without this trace flag, SQL Server uses 10% of a theoretical max of ~1M rows in the rowgroup, 100K rows, which meant that small rowgroups would never get reorganized.
 **Note: This trace flag applies to SQL Server 2019 CU9 (15.x) and higher builds.**<br />
 Link: https://techcommunity.microsoft.com/t5/sql-server-support/new-trace-flags-for-better-maintenance-of-deleted-rows-in/ba-p/2127034
+Link: [Docs Trace Flags]<br />
-Scope: global only
+Scope: global only<br />
+SQL Server Version: >= 2019 CU9

 <a id="11634"></a>
 #### Trace Flag: 11634
 Function: When reorganizing a columnstore index, use a threshold of 1% of the rows in the rowgroup rather than the default of 10%.
-Keep in mind that unless you also enable trace flag 11631, then it's 1% of the theoretical maximum number of rows in the rowgroup (~1M) rather than the actual number of rows in the rowgroup.
-Use both 11631 and 11634 trace flags together for the most accurate thresholds of when to rebuild a rowgroup.
+Keep in mind that unless you also enable trace flag [11631](#11631), then it's 1% of the theoretical maximum number of rows in the rowgroup (~1M) rather than the actual number of rows in the rowgroup.
+Use both [11631](#11631) and 11634 trace flags together for the most accurate thresholds of when to rebuild a rowgroup.
 **Note: This trace flag applies to SQL Server 2019 CU9 (15.x) and higher builds.**<br />
 Link: https://techcommunity.microsoft.com/t5/sql-server-support/new-trace-flags-for-better-maintenance-of-deleted-rows-in/ba-p/2127034
+Link: [Docs Trace Flags]<br />
-Scope: global only
+Scope: global only<br />
+SQL Server Version: >= 2019 CU9

 <a id="12306"></a>